Chords

 • '7a' augmented major 7th (4 notes)

-As you can see, the maximum polyphony used up is four notes at a time by these chord types.
-For chords that use less than four notes at the same time, it is possible to specify what your patch should do with the "left over" notes.
-Specifically, it is possible to instruct the patch to play any "left over" notes at a lower octave via the 'bS.tr' (bass transpose) parameter under 4/Ar on the 'Glob' page.
+As you can see, the maximum polyphony used up is five notes at a time by these chord types.
+For triad chords (e.g. chords that use less than four notes at the same time), it is possible to specify what your patch should do with the "left over" fourth note.
+Specifically, it is possible to instruct the patch to play any "left over" note at a lower octave via the 'bS.tr' (bass transpose) parameter under 4/Ar on the 'Glob' page.

 Please note that unless "free chord" ('FrE.C' under 4/Ar on in the Song's 'GLob' page) is set to 'yes' (firmware 2421+) , a chord's root note will always conform to the key/scale you chose for your song upon playback (you may still program an root note that does not fit the scale).
 For example, with the default C major scale, possible chord root notes are always the white keys of an imaginary piano (e.g. C, D, E, F, G, A, B) but not the black keys.
 Changing the root note of a chord by editing a step on the chord track, will always sound/play the closest "legal" note of your chosen key/scale/mode.
 So if you would, for example, choose a root note of C sharp for a song that is in the key of C major, your Woovebox will play a chord with a C root note (closest "legal" note for that scale), and not a C sharp (which is an "illegal" note for that scale).